Ogdens Bullpup Tactical Case

 Further attention to detail comes with webbing connection loops at each side of the front pocket, plus a Velcro pad on the front.

-Inside are two adjustable retaining straps, which keep the gun safe in transit, with a small slide-in pouch at each end; just slip the butt into one end, strap up, and the cargo will be safe and sound.
+Open up the case and two adjustable retaining straps can be used to keep the gun safe in transit, with a small slide-in pouch at each end.
+Just slip the butt into one end, strap up, and the treasured cargo should be safe and sound for the duration.
 Opt to ignore the straps, and there’s plenty of padding regardless.
 Thick foam panels cover each side, with thinner foam around all the sides, so overall protection is assured.

-When I took delivery, it set me thinking about the average length of a Bullpup, the figures are as follows: Hatsan Gladius, which is admittedly a bit of a beast, hits 34.5”, BSA’s Defiant comes in at 31”, The Galahad is around 27.5, Cometa Orion BP 28”, and the Daystate Pulsar and Renegade both at 30”.
-I would opt for the longer case every time for the sake of a few extra inches, which gives extra room for protection and manoeuvre.
-Maybe a bit tight for the Gladius, but otherwise, any of the other models will fit a treat, with room to spare, for neatly stowed and wrapped accessories too.
-Overall then, this new Tactical Bullpup Case is the business.
-It’s a neat design, built with high quality materials, and made in England!
+When I took delivery of this case, it set me thinking about the average length of a bullpup, and after a quick check of my records, the figures are as follows.
+Just looking at a few of the big players, the Hatsan Gladius, which is admittedly a bit of a beast, hits 34.5”, BSA’s Defiant comes in at 31”, the Galahad is around 27.5”, Cometa Orion BP 28”, and the Daystate Pulsar and Renegade both come in at 30”.
+Personally, I would opt for the longer case every time for the sake of a few extra inches, as this will give that extra room for protection.
+Maybe a bit tight for the Gladius, but otherwise, any of the other models will fit a treat, with room to spare for neatly stowed and wrapped accessories too, if desired.